tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Arcane (or not listed):_ The weapon can fly to make a ranged attack and return to your hand.

-_Celestial:_ The weapon deals holy damage and ignores damage resistance of undead enemies.
+_Celestial:_ The weapon deals radiant damage and ignores damage resistance of undead enemies.

 _Draconic:_ Each time you cast a daily breath weapon spell this battle, the weapon gains extra damage on a hit equal to the spell level.